mijay6/CoppeliaSim-Wall-Follower/README.md

 ## Contributing

-Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.